saraswat-eren/LIDAR-Based-Probabilistic-Path-Planning-Simulation-and-Control-of-a-Planetary-Rover-Model/README.md

 # Steps to run the Simulation

-1) Download the total 15 files
+1) Download all the 15 files and 2 folders.
+2) At first run the run_sm.mat file.
+3) Then run the Lidar.mat file from the Lidar folder.
+4) Then open the smMarsRover simulink model and run that model.